aui-framework/aui/README.md

 ```

 # Contributing
+You are always free to contribute to this project and add yourself to the authors list :)
 ## Workflow
 `master` branch contains code of the release candidate.
 Code of this branch must compile without errors and should pass
 all tests on all supported platforms.